 Ethique has not been rated.

 (Shampoo) bar none, Ethique makes some of the best plastic-free shampoo and conditioner bars around.
-They offer a wide range of shampoos for different needs including: clarifying, gentle, everyday, smoothing, purple, hydrating, curl-defining, volumising, and repairing – and the conditioner combo to match.
+They offer a wide range of shampoos for different needs including: clarifying which is the best shampoo for oily hair, gentle, everyday, smoothing – specifically designed for curly or frizzy hair, purple – for blonde or grey hair treatment, hydrating – the best shampoo for dry hair, curl-defining, volumising, and repairing – and the conditioner combo to match.

 Ethique originates from New Zealand, but thankfully, their products are available to you wherever you are in the world.